ljm625/srv6-vpp-controller/README.md

 - method : The method to calculate the path, latency or te or igp

 - extra : The extra parameters, like do not pass specific node or link

+SID Part:

+SID Part defines the End.DX related local SID on VPP.

+The list contains:

+- action : whether this is a end.dx4 or end.dx6 action
+- gateway: the gateway to forward the decapsulate packet to.
+- ip_range : the IPv4/IPv6 range behind the gateway
+- interface : the interface to forward the decapsulate packet.

 ### Run